minerllabs/minerl/docs/source/environments/index.rst

 .. warning::

-    The following basic environments are NOT part of the 2021 MineRL Competition!
+    The following basic environments are NOT part of the 2021 MineRL Diamond and BASALT competitions!
     Feel free to use them for exploration but MineRL Diamond competition agents may only be trained on `MineRL Diamond Competition environments`_.

 .. exec::